Using the VPN client (graphical)

 DNS Conflicts

-If you experience DNS issues after connecting to the VPN then you may be experiencing a conflict.
+While connected to the VPN, your routes and DNS configurations have been adjusted by the VPN.
+If you experience DNS issues after connecting to the VPN, you may be experiencing a conflict.
 This is likely related to how the VPN makes those adjustments on your local device.
-To resolve this, ensure all connections are closed, change your DNS configuration to any DNS server that is not 1.1.1.1 and attempt to reconnect.
+To resolve this, ensure all connections are closed, change your DNS configuration to any DNS server other than 1.1.1.1, and attempt to reconnect.

 File Interactions